SSAGESLabs/openmm-dlext/README.md

 The wrappers around the simulation data are intended to be instantiated after the `OpenMM::ContextImpl` for a particular simulation has been created.

-Given that forces are instantiated after `OpenMM::ContextImpl` creation, if any `DLExtForce` is added to a `OpenMM::System` after a simulation has been set, the original `OpenMM::Context` needs to be reintialized before perfoming any computation that is intended to make use of the plugin.